Pascalpedro/aws-bootcamp-cruddur-2023/journal/week1.md

 An API script was also created using the OpenAPI tool which provides a way of communication between the two applications and also tests compactibilites between softwares.

-From my home dir, i moved into the backend-flask dir and using the terminal, installed the required python and it's version:
+From the root of my project, i moved into the backend-flask dir and using the terminal, installed the required python and it's version:

 ```sh
 cd backend-flask